 Take it a step further by editing what IS important to you.

-Studies have shown that people are happier when they spend money on, or receive as a gift, an experience rather than a material item.
+Studies have shown that people are happier when they spend money on or receive as a gift, an experience rather than a material item.

 Most of us have too much stuff in our lives.
 Are you ready to clear away some of your excess baggage?

-Organize items into 3 piles:
+Then, organize the items into 3 piles:

 L is for LOVE: You LOVE everything about it.